Archibald Meston: Professional and public life

 In 1874, after travelling from New South Wales, he managed Dr John Waugh's Pearlwell sugar plantation on the Brisbane River.
 The site is east of Oxley Creek, where it flows into the Brisbane River.

 From 1875 to 1881 he was editor of the Ipswich Observer.
 He was later the editor of The Toowoomba Chronicle.

 From 1878 to 1882 he represented Rosewood in the Legislative Assembly of Queensland, where he was a strong supporter of Queensland Premier Thomas McIlwraith.

 He lost his seat when a civil court case resulted in bankruptcy.

 In 1881 he moved to Far North Queensland where he edited the Townsville Herald for a short time before moving to Cairns where he was editor of The Cairns Post and lived on the Barron River until 1889.

 Although he claimed to be interested in sugar-growing, he never actually did so, and made his living from journalism, speculation and property management.

 In January 1889 Meston led a government expedition to the Bellenden Ker Range and explored its summit.
 The expedition was considered a success, and this led to further official engagements.

-In 1891 he persuaded a stock and commission agent named Brabazon Purcell to recruit Aboriginal men and women to perform in the "Wild Australia Show".
+In 1891 he persuaded a stock and commission agent named Brabazon Purcell to recruit Aboriginal men and women to perform in the Wild Australia Show; one of whom was Kudajarnd.
 They rehearsed in Brisbane before performances in Brisbane, Sydney and Melbourne.
 The show collapsed in Melbourne.

 In 1894 he was commissioned to investigate the conditions of Aboriginal Australians in Queensland; despite his consequent proposals, only some of his ideas were embodied in the Aboriginals Protection and Restriction of the Sale of Opium Act 1897.
 Meston was, from 1898 to 1903, the Southern Protector of Aboriginals for Queensland.
 During his time as the Protector, Meston visited many Aboriginal communities and camps across Queensland and as an amateur ethnologist and linguist he documented Aboriginal culture and language.
 Meston collected words and wordlists from sites across Queensland which were later collated into various notebooks and cuttings.
 These notebooks are now held by the State Library of Queensland are a valuable resource for those researching Indigenous Language.
 In 1903 Meston was told that his services were no longer required.

 In 1910 he was appointed director of the Queensland Government Tourist Bureau in Sydney.

 Throughout his life he was a prolific writer and, in addition to the newspapers he edited, he published frequently in The Queenslander, The Brisbane Courier and many other papers.